krakend/playground-enterprise/README.md

     $ make start
 ```

-To follow the KrakenD logs after the complete stack is up & running
+To follow the KrakenD logs after the complete stack is up & running (You also have Kibana)
 ```shell
     $ make logs
 ```